hpnog/javaDependenceGraph/README.md

 Overall we consider that all the group elements worked equally to the delivery of this assignment:

-* Francisco Couto - GUI, AST, TableSymbol, Semantic (25% of Total Work);
+* Francisco Pinho - GUI, AST, TableSymbol, Semantic (25% of Total Work);
 * Francisco Rodrigues - Parser Interpretation, GUI, AST, Graph (25% of Total Work);
 * João Nogueira - AST, Graph, TableSymbol, Semantic (25% of Total Work);
 * Marta Lopes - Parser Interpretation, TableSymbol, Semantic, AST (25% of Total Work).

 ## Pros

-* Our application heps the user understand what a **Program Dependency Graph** is and what it is suposed to represent.
-The fact that it shows the different edges as **Flow Dependencies** or **Control dependencies** allows us to understand the difference between the different graphs.
+* Our application helps the user understand what a **Program Dependency Graph** is and what it is supposed to represent.
+The fact that it shows the different edges as **Flow Dependencies** or **Control dependencies** allows us to understand the difference between the different graphs, and understand how all the variables, methods and classes works in Java.
+It has a complete sintatic and lexical analysis implemented with the parser and a semantic analysis done by us, covering all the major aspects of this language, if any error occurs in any of this analysis the user will be notified in the GUI.
-* The user-friendly GUI allows any user to use our application without any difficulty, regardless of the previous usage of the application;
+* The user-friendly GUI allows any user to use our application without any difficulty, regardless of the previous usage of the application.
-* The built-in console allows the user to quickly acknowledge what the errors are and wher they are located.
+* The built-in console allows the user to quickly acknowledge what the errors are and where they are located.

 ## Cons